 |Best bowling in an innings||AA Mailey 9/121||JC Laker 10/53|

 |Best bowling in a match||R Massey 16/137||JC Laker 19/90|

 |Most five-wicket winnings||TM Alderman, CTB Turner, CV Grimmet, SK Warne 11||SF Barnes 12|

 |Most wickets in a series||TM Alderman 42||JC Laker 46|

 Ashes betting records

 Recent Ashes history has seen betting largely favour the home team.
-In 2013 for instance England had held onto the Ashes mid year, but Australia was heavily backed to win the urn back, and eventually smashed England in a series whitewash 5-0 at home.
+In 2013, for instance, England had held onto the Ashes mid-year, but Australia was heavily backed to reclaim the urn and eventually smashed England in a series whitewash 5-0 at home.
 England then won the 2015 series in an absolute cracking series that the bookies favoured them to win, eventually winning 3-2.
-Australia will enter the 2017 series as hot favourite, but if Ben Stokes is rushed into the squad after his nightclub brawl expect them to shorten in the markets.
+Australia will enter the 2021-22 series as the hot favourite after retaining the Ashes in England in 2019.

-The Ashes is en extremely popular wagering event in both Australia and England with millions of Australian dollars and Great Britain Pounds (Stirling) wagered on each series, both in advance and during the series.
+The Ashes is an extremely popular wagering event in both Australia and England with millions of Australian dollars and Great British pounds (stirling) wagered on each series, both in advance and during the series.
 England through betting shop pioneers such as Ladbrokes have had wagering on cricket matches for well over 100 years, while bookies taking bets on the early days of the Ashes in Australia was common.

 |#1||50% matched deposit up to USD $5,000||